realsahilsaini/JWT/Stateful tokens/README.md

 Here we've got a simple example of a stateful token.

-The token is a simple bunch of characters which is 32 characters long.
+The token is a random bunch of characters which is 32 characters long.

 This token implementation is stateful because it is stored in a variable.